kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/11 - Chaos theory, predicting the unpredictable/Flocking model.md

-A simple simulation where agents follow a few rules (separation, alignment, cohesion) and suddenly you’ve got birds flocking or fish schooling like in nature—again, complex behavior from simple rules
+A simple simulation where agents follow a few rules (separation, alignment, cohesion) and suddenly you’ve got birds flocking or fish schooling like in nature — again, complex behavior from simple rules